 The Quark and the Jaguar is foremost Gell-Mann’s memoirs and is just as much about his Nobel-prize-winning prediction of quarks as complexity science.
-I like it because it doesn’t try as hard as the others to sound remarkable, and it does a good job capturing the vibes of SFI back in the day.
+I like it because it doesn’t try as hard as the others to sound remarkable, and it does a good job of capturing the vibes of SFI back in the day.

 J Cohen & I Stewart, 1994.
 The Collapse of Chaos: Discovering Simplicity in a Complex World.
 Viking Penguin, New York.

 This is another random walk through complex systems research except for the computational side.
 The bulk text is well-written, and the explanations are among the best.
 The central thesis is that the constants of dynamical systems theory (Feigenbaum constants, fractal dimensions, etc.) are a new simplicity found in otherwise uncontrollable chaos.
-However, Cohen and Stewart can’t resist stylistic experiments—witty (?) theatrical dialogues a la Gregory Bateson or Douglas Hofstadter, and silly jokes.
-I guess the point is to show that they appreciate (and master) many styles, but it is hard for the reader to follow these changes of pace.
+However, Cohen and Stewart can’t resist stylistic experiments—witty (?) theatrical dialogues, a la Gregory Bateson or Douglas Hofstadter, and silly jokes.
+I guess the point is to show that they appreciate (and master) many styles, but it is uncomfortable for the reader to follow these changes of pace.

 JH Holland, 1995.
 Hidden Order: How Adaptation Builds Complexity.
 Basic Books, New York.